Hollywood in Los Angeles in Los Angeles County, California — The American West (Pacific Coastal)

 Topics and series.
 This historical marker is listed in these topic lists: Architecture • Entertainment • Industry & Commerce.
 In addition, it is included in the Los Angeles Historic-Cultural Monument series list.
 A significant historical year for this entry is 1926.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Hollywood Tower (approx. ¼ mile away); The Courtyard Apartments (approx. 0.4 miles away); Capitol Records Building (approx. 0.4 miles away); The Palace (approx. half a mile away); Bank of Hollywood (approx. half a mile away); Hollywood & Vine (approx. half a mile away); a different marker also named Hollywood & Vine (approx. half a mile away); Taft Building (approx. half a mile away).
+At least 8 other markers are within walking distance of this marker: Monastery of the Angels (approx. 0.2 miles away); Hollywood Tower (approx. Ό mile away); The Courtyard Apartments (approx. 0.4 miles away); Capitol Records Tower (approx. 0.4 miles away); Pantages Theatre (approx. 0.4 miles away); Hollywood Playhouse (approx. half a mile away); Bank of Hollywood (approx. half a mile away); Hollywood & Vine (approx. half a mile away).
 Touch for a list and map of all markers in Los Angeles.

 The building's notable tenants included actor Edward G. Robinson, actress Marion Davies, writer William Saroyan, film producer David O. Selznick, and architect Wallace Neff.
 Louella Parsons wrote her gossip column from her two-story apartment in the building.